When it comes to Facebook, I have reached a point where my perspective on it has divided:

 Because, on the other hand, I’m also thinking:

-Is it actually about how we are using Facebook?
+It’s actually about how we are using Facebook!

 - Is it just my set of ‘friends’ who behave like this?

 - Should I really keep them on my list?